banool/auslan_dictionary/README.md

 For Android, you need to just go to the Google Play Console and do it manually right now.

-See my [Stack OVverflow question](https://stackoverflow.com/questions/71699078/how-to-locate-elements-in-ios-ui-test-for-flutter-fastlane-screnshots/71801310#71801310) for more information about this whole setup.
+See my [Stack Overflow question](https://stackoverflow.com/questions/71699078/how-to-locate-elements-in-ios-ui-test-for-flutter-fastlane-screnshots/71801310#71801310) for more information about this whole setup.

 ## General dev guide
 When first pulling this repo, add this to `.git/hooks/pre-commit`: